osuka/multiplatform-gaming/README.md

 Open Android Developer Tools (Eclipse version, the other one doesn't support native code yet)

 * Import -> Existing Android Code into Workspace
-* Browse to `~/Documents/code/cocos2d-x/projects/multiplatform-presentation`
+* Browse to `multiplatform-presentation`
 * It will find `proj.android.` Click finish
+* Do the same for `cocos2d-x/cocos2dx/platform/android/java`.
+Create the `libcocos2dx`project.
 * You may have problems with Android versions.
 In theory it runs on 2.3+ (android 13).
 I'm going for API 14 (Android 4.0), just because I have a Kindle Fire HD.
 With no google APIs.
-  * So, open Project properties and set SDK to 4.0
+  * So, open Project properties and set SDK to 4.0 or whatever you want.
+Make sure you set the same for `libcocos2dx` and your app.
+* Define the following in Preferences / C/C++ / Build / Build Variables
+  - `NDK_ROOT=/Users/osuka/Documents/code/android/ndk`
+  - `COCOS2DX_ROOT=/Users/osuka/Documents/code/cocos2d-x`

+* Run as "Android Application"